christopheml/aoc2018/README.md

 Getting more comfortable with Kotlin features, the two most prominent being looping over ranges (`for (j in i + 1 until words.size)`) and extra API on collections, that allow incredible expressivity over Java (see [WordDifferences](src/main/kotlin/com/github/christopheml/day02/WordDifferences.kt)).

+### Day 3

+This one required more Kotlin collection stuff and an extensive use of `Pair<A, B>`, even if that kind of structure is usually and indication you need a dedicated class for the job.
+I didn't really focus on efficiency, trying to get readable code and reworking it only if performance seems to be an issue.